 The only portion of this rule that is proposed to be retained is ARM 17.38.217(1), which states that suppliers are responsible for all sample collection and reporting.
-The other portions of this rule that relate to reporting requirements, but not specifically to reporting responsibility, have been adopted from the federal regulations by reference into ARM 17.38.216, ARM 17.38.234 or ARM 17.38.239.
+The portions this rule that relate to other of reporting specifically requirements, but not to reporting responsibility, have been adopted from the federal regulations by reference into ARM 17.38.216, ARM 17.38.234 or ARM 17.38.239.